JosephTLucas/its_thorn/README.md

 ## Available Strategies

-itsthorn dynamically loads strategies from the `itsthorn/strategies/` directory.
+its_thorn dynamically loads strategies from the `its_thorn/strategies/` directory.
 Current strategies include:

 1. Sentiment: Modifies the sentiment of selected samples.
 2. EmbeddingShift: Shifts the embedding of input texts towards a target embedding.
 3. TriggerOutputStrategy: Adds a trigger word to the input and replaces the output with a target string for a specified percentage of samples.

-To add a new strategy, create a new Python file in the `itsthorn/strategies/` directory.
+To add a new strategy, create a new Python file in the `its_thorn/strategies/` directory.
 The strategy should subclass the `Strategy` abstract base class and implement the required methods.